Avril Lavigne: Image

 When Lavigne first gained publicity, she was known for her tomboyish style, in particular her necktie-and-tank-top combinations.
 She preferred baggy clothes, skater shoes or Converses, wristbands, and sometimes shoelaces wrapped around her fingers.
 During photo shoots, instead of wearing "glittery get-ups", she preferred wearing "old, crumpled T's".
 In response to her fashion and musical influences, the media called her the "pop punk princess" and the female answer to Blink-182.
-Press and fans regarded her as the "anti-Britney", in part because of her less commercial and "real" image, but also because she was noticeably headstrong.
+Press and fans regarded her as the "anti-Britney", in part because of her "real" image, but also because she was noticeably headstrong.
 "I'm not made up and I'm not being told what to say and how to act, so they have to call me the anti-Britney, which I'm not."
 By November 2002, however, Lavigne stopped wearing ties, claiming she felt she was "wearing a costume".
 Lavigne made a conscious effort to keep her music, and not her image, at the forefront of her career.

 Lavigne eventually took on a more gothic style as she began her second album, Under My Skin, trading her skating outfits for black tutus and developing an image marked by angst.
 During The Best Damn Thing years, Lavigne changed directions.
 She dyed her hair blonde with a pink streak, wore feminine outfits, including "tight jeans and heels", and modelled for magazines such as Harper's Bazaar.
 Lavigne defended her new style: "I don't really regret anything.
 You know, the ties and the wife-beaters and all ...
 It had its time and place.
 And now I'm all grown up, and I've moved on".

 Lavigne has been the subject of a conspiracy theory that posits that she committed suicide in 2003 and was replaced by a body double who had previously been recruited to distract paparazzi.
 This originated as a joke on a Brazilian blog, but it has since been embraced by some conspiracy theorists in earnest.
 In an interview with Australia's KIIS 106.5 in November 2018, Lavigne responded to the rumour, stating: "Yeah, some people think that I'm not the real me, which is so weird!
 Like, why would they even think that?"